catalyst-cloud/catalystcloud-docs/source/index.rst

 The Catalyst Cloud documentation is intended as a supplement to the documentation maintained by the OpenStack Foundation.
-It is meant to clarify details about the Catalyst Cloud that may not be applicable OpenStack in general.
+It is meant to clarify details about Catalyst Cloud that may not be applicable OpenStack in general.
 The OpenStack Foundation documents can be found at https://docs.openstack.org/.

-You can find more information about the Catalyst Cloud, including prices and its terms and conditions at https://catalystcloud.nz/.
+You can find more information about Catalyst Cloud, including prices and terms and conditions at https://catalystcloud.nz/.

-You can sign up to the Catalyst Cloud at https://catalystcloud.nz/signup/.
+You can sign up to Catalyst Cloud at https://catalystcloud.nz/signup/.

 ******************
 Indices and tables